-Read Aloud: There are several books about the Dred Scott case for grade school and up kids.
-I, Dred Scott: A Fictional Slave Narrative Based on the Life and Legal Precedent of Dred Scott can even be downloaded for Kindle.
+Read aloud: There are several books about the Dred Scott case for grade school and up kids.
+I, Dred Scott: A Fictional Slave Narrative Based on the Life and Legal Precedent of Dred Scott can even be added to Kindle.
 For younger kids, Henry’s Freedom Box by Ellen Levine.

 Meal Idea: Traditionally families barbecue and serve strawberry pop on Juneteenth.

 Dinner Conversation Starter: Do you see injustice around you now?
 What can we do as a family to make a change?